ramezj/astralics/README.md

-# BlitzFeedback
+# Turbo

-◆ BlitzFeedback is a simple & Reliable feedback widget that is easily integrated into websites.
+◆ Turbo is a simple & Reliable feedback widget that is easily integrated into websites.

-- Change colors of widget to black/white
-- Integrate Headless UI